 En route, visit Puketarata, a large country garden with stunning mountain views that displays a skilled blending of many native and exotic plants, generous herbaceous plantings, parterre, orchard, berry house and vegetable garden.

 Arrive in Wellington in the late afternoon.

 Begin with a walking orientation tour of the vibrant city of Wellington, nestled around the harbour and surrounded by natural scenery.

-Then, drive into the picturesque Ohariu Valley to Pepped Warbeck garden, another ‘Garden of National Significance’.
+Then, drive into the picturesque Ohariu Valley to Pepped Warbeck garden.
 The garden consists of a grand entrance and long curving drive, planted with Marlborough daisies and many different native trees and shrubs.
-Extensive lawns sweep down to the re-modelled bog garden, which features five adjoining ponds planted with primulas, bog irises, hostas and gunnera.
+Extensive lawns sweep down to the remodelled bog garden, which features five adjoining ponds planted with primulas, bog irises, hostas and gunnera.

 Return to Wellington in the mid-afternoon and enjoy the remainder of the afternoon and evening at leisure.

 Continue to Barewood Garden for a guided tour and lunch.
-Recognised as a ‘Garden of National Significance’, Barewood garden is designed to complement the 100-year-old homestead, and features formal allées of hawthorn and Malus, plantings of unusual trees and shrubs and a classic potager featuring espaliered fruit.
+Recognised as a ‘Garden of International Significance’, Barewood garden is designed to complement the 100-year-old homestead, and features formal allées of hawthorn and Malus, plantings of unusual trees and shrubs, and a classic potager featuring espaliered fruit.

 In the afternoon, explore Paripuma Garden with its unique collection of indigenous and rare plant species that have created a haven for wildlife on what was once a bare sandy paddock.